ObjectIsAdvantag/hackathon-resources/pixelscamp-2017/README.md

 - UX/Design of the dashboard
 - Relevance of information (CMX Data)
-- Published on Github as an Apache or MIT License
+- Published on Github under an Apache or MIT License
 - Bonus: use of [Cisco Spark APIs](https://developer.ciscospark.com/) (for Chatops, Bots or Video)